MBB-team/VBA-toolbox/_wiki/generativeModels.md

 $$ A = \left[\begin{array}{l} \theta_1 \\ \theta_2 \\ \vdots \\ \theta_p \end{array}\right], L_1 = \left[\begin{array}{l} 1 \\ 0 \\ \vdots \\ 0 \end{array}\right], ..., L_{p-1} = \left[\begin{array}{l} 0 \\ \vdots \\ 1 \\ 0 \end{array}\right] $$

+One can see that the native unidimensional AR(p) process is now described in terms of Markovian dynamics on a p-dimensional state-space $$z$$, whose evolution function $$f(z)$$ is compatible with VBA analyses.

 The corresponding observation function would then simply be given by:

 $$ g(z_t) = {L_1}^T z_t = x_t$$